-National test taken by all Year 1s During the week beginning 11th June 2018 Has to be carried out by a qualified teacher 50% real and 50% alien words (to check recognition of phonic sounds and ability to blend) Gets progressively more difficult We send results to Local Authority.
+National test taken by all Year 1s during the week beginning 10th June 2019 has to be carried out by a qualified teacher that the children are familiar with.

+50% real and 50% alien words (to check recognition of phonic sounds and ability to blend)

+It gets progressively more difficult.

+We send results to Local Authority.
 Government issues pass mark after.
 You are notified after we know.

-Moderated by the LA every 3 years Retakes happen in Year 2 shed long soil chart river diving beehive midnight
+Moderated by the LA every 3 years.

+Retakes happen in Year 2.